alliecooperman/alliecooperman.github.io/index.md

 ## Biography

-Allie is a PhD student at the University of Minnesota - Twin Cities, where she is studying quantitative psychology and psychometric methods.
+Allie (she/her) is a PhD student at the University of Minnesota - Twin Cities, where she is studying quantitative psychology and psychometric methods.
 Her research broadly encompasses latent variable modeling (e.g., factor analysis, item response theory), test bias, and longitudinal measurement.
-She is fascinated by the ways in which we can measure seemingly un-measurable constructs, and hopes to support measurement practices that promote equity and diversity.
-Moreover, Allie is particularly interested in the intersections of research and education policy, with a focus on using advanced quantitative methods to better understand children's educational achievement.
+She is fascinated by the ways in which we can measure seemingly un-measurable constructs, and seeks to support and promote equitable measurement practices.
+Allie is particularly interested in the intersections of research and education policy, with a focus on using advanced quantitative methods to better understand learning and educational achievement.

 ## Education